Differentially Private Gaussian Processes: Applying Differential Privacy to a Gaussian Process

 \subsection{!Kung San women example}

 We use, as a simple demonstration, the heights and ages of 287 women from a census of the !Kung \citep{howell67}.
 We are interested in protecting the privacy of their heights, but we are willing to release their ages.
-We have set the lengthscale \emph{a priori}, to 25 years as from our prior experience of human development this is the timescale over which gradients vary\footnote{Hyperparameters are all set \emph{a priori}, but appear precise as there is some normalisation which has taken place.
-Kernel variance $\sigma^2 = 7.72^2 \text{cm}^2$, Gaussian noise $\sigma_n^2 = 14^2$ $\text{cm}^2$, DP: $\delta = 0.01$, $\varepsilon = 50.0$, $\Delta = 100 \text{cm}$ (inforced by rectifying all values to lie 50cm of the mean).}.
-We can find the empirical value of our sensitivity bound on the inverse covariance matrix, $\text{b}(K^{-1})$ and the value of $c(\delta)$.
-Substituting in our given values we find that we should scale our GP samples by $28.53$.
-Figure \ref{kung}A illustrates that, even with large $\varepsilon$ the DP noise overwhelms the function we want to estimate.
-It is worth noting before moving onto the next section that, if the sensitivity of the training data had been smaller (for example count or histogram data, with $\Delta = 1$) then this method could produce usable predictions at reasonable $\varepsilon$.
-The key advantage of this method over the following is that one need not specify the test input locations in advance.
-We find however we are able to considerably reduce the scale of the DP noise by insisting that we are given the test input points \emph{a priori}.
+We have set the lengthscale \emph{a priori}, to 25 years as from our prior experience of human development this is the timescale over which gradients vary.\footnote{Hyperparameters are all set \emph{a priori}, but appear precise as the data outputs were normalised to have $\mu=0$ and $\sigma=1$.
+Kernel variance $\sigma^2 = 7.72^2\;\text{cm}^2$, Gaussian white noise $\sigma_n^2 = 14^2$ $\text{cm}^2$, DP: $\delta = 0.01$, $\varepsilon = 50.0$, $\Delta = 100\;\text{cm}$ (enforced by rectifying all values to lie 50 cm of the mean).} We can find the empirical value of our sensitivity bound on the inverse covariance matrix, $\text{b}(K^{-1})$ and the value of $c(\delta)$, from \eqref{cequation}.
+Substituting in our given values in \eqref{dpfunction} we find that we should scale our GP samples by $28.53$.
+Figure \ref{kung}A shows that even with large $\varepsilon$ the DP noise overwhelms the function we want to estimate (consider the spread of DP samples in the figure).
+It is worth noting that, if the sensitivity of the training data had been smaller (for example count or histogram data, with $\Delta = 1$) then this method could produce usable predictions at reasonable $\varepsilon$.
+In the following section we find we are able to considerably reduce the scale of the DP noise by insisting that we are given the test input points \emph{a priori}.